 Depending on its level of freshness and purity, herring oil should be considered a commendable addition.

 From here, the list goes on to include a number of other items.

-Next, we find dried alfalfa.
-Although alfalfa is high in protein (18%) and fiber, it’s uncommon to see it used in a dog food.
+Next, we note the use of alfalfa meal.
+Although alfalfa is high in protein (18%) and fiber, it’s uncommon to see it used in dog food.
 This hay-family ingredient is more commonly associated with horse feeds.

 In addition, we note the inclusion of inulin, a starch-like compound made up of repeating units of carbohydrates and typically sourced from chicory root.